The Men in Christ's Life: The Calling of Matthew

 2. Matthew had courage.
 Wow, so what did it take on Matthew's part to stop what he was doing and follow Jesus?
 Matthew was a tax collector, so he was probably wealthy.
 He was also smart and could easily have reasoned why he should not follow.
 He was wiling to give it all up.
 He was willing to risk what his friends might have thought.
 I think deep down inside that Matthew was unhappy and he knew his way wasn't working.
 Sure, from the outside he looked happy but something was missing in his life.
 Jesus would give him the answer he was wanting.
 A new life.
 A life filled with peace, direction and purpose.
 Don't you want that life, too?
 Is there something you are still holding back from the Lord?
 Have you accepted the Lord into your life?
 Has God asked you to give something to him that you are holding onto?
 Maybe an addiction, an attitude or someone you care about who is wrong for you?

-I eagerly expect and hope that I will in no way be ashamed, but will have sufficient courage so that now as always Christ will be exalted in my body, whether by life or by death (Phil.
-1:20).
+I eagerly expect and hope that I will in no way be ashamed, but will have sufficient courage so that now as always Christ will be exalted in my body, whether by life or by death (Philippians 1:20).

 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us.
 Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before him endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
-Consider him who endured such opposition from sinful men, so that you will not grow weary and lose heart (Heb.
-12:1-3).
+Consider him who endured such opposition from sinful men, so that you will not grow weary and lose heart (Hebrews 12:1-3).

 3. Matthew taught me about hospitality.
 Our homes are not just for us to enjoy, but we are to share them.
 Christian hospitality has nothing to do with what we have but who we are in Christ.
 I have stayed in some of the simplest homes—homes that were filled with love and kindness.
 Clean sheets, tasty food and lots of hugs.
 Don't allow what you don't have to keep you from sharing what you do have.
 Sometimes it's all about offering a cup of coffee and a listening ear.